Nat34/Interactivity-JavaScript/Example2/Notes.md

 - refactor
 - `.val()` function, i.e.value
 - user experience problems: clearing the input box, making the Enter key work *as expected*
-- C in keyCode is capitalized. if variable name has multiple words, capitalize each word after the first `+` sign concatentates: ie `"this is the keyCode" + event.keyCode`
+- C in keyCode is capitalized. if variable name has multiple words, capitalize each word after the first word
+- `+` sign concatentates: ie `"this is the keyCode" + event.keyCode`

 ###### Interactivity - Dynamically manipulating the DOM